-- c.
-Completion of all unit reflection statements, presentation on ASPM topic, Oral Board Case Scenario Exam, and a competency-based teaching evaluation. - 4) Complete two weeks at an ASPMF clinical site - 5) All financial obligations with the MTSA Business Office must be settled.
+- Documented competency-based evaluations of (10) ultrasound-guided regional anesthesia blocks performed during the enrollment within the fellowship and completed by clinical mentors, Program Director, and MTSA Faculty. - c.
+Completion of all unit reflection statements, presentation on ASPM research topic, and a competency-based teaching evaluation. - 4) Complete two weeks at an ASPMF clinical site - 5) All financial obligations with the MTSA Business Office must be settled.